lodauria/IoT_Group_Project/Evaluation.md

 The percentage of license plates correctly detected is --%, which is --.

 The plate recognition is the slower part of the system, so it has to work as fast as possible.
-The typical delay measured from when the picture is taken to when the message is received by IoT Core broker is -- seconds, which is an acceptable result.
+The typical delay measured from when the picture is taken to when the message is received by IoT Core broker is of 1.5 s, which is an acceptable result.

 ## Dock devices